braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.0.4 =
+* Fix: Enabled all access by default to conform with WordPress guidelines.

 = 4.0.3 =
 * Fix: Wrong second argument passed to legacy versions of get_html_translation_table.